 Areas of Interest & Expertise

-Aanchal leads the Institute of Assessment and Accreditation(IAA) team, associated with the School of Continuing Education and University Resource centre(SCE-URC).
+Aanchal heads the Assessment team, associated with the School of Continuing Education and University Resource centre(SCE-URC).
 Besides this, she leads Field Research Function at Azim Premji Foundation.

 She joined Azim Premji Foundation in 2006.
 In the last 15 years with the organization she has worked extensively across different states in India is designing and implementing frameworks, tools and processes for student assessment in cognitive and socio emotional domains, teacher evaluations and assessments for measuring systemic efficacy.

 She has been involved in conducting content and pedagogic workshops with government school teachers, teacher educators and functionaries in the areas of learning outcomes, test designing, formative assessment and social science education across several states of India- Sikkim, Meghalaya, Madhya Pradesh, Uttarakhand, Gujarat, Karnataka, Rajasthan, Puducherry and Chhattisgarh.
 She has extensively worked with Govt. of Karnataka and CBSE in improving the quality of Board examinations for Class 10th and CTET exams.